What help is available?

 According to ACCJC standards, our students should: "demonstrate awareness of goals and purposes of courses and programs in which they are enrolled."

 All courses offered in a particular semester require an assessment plan to be developed and an online reporting form to be submitted.
 It is not required that there be assessment activities for every course every semester.
 However, plans must be developed and a timeline for assessment must be indicated.
+The benchmark for the college is that all AUOs/SLOs are assessed at least once every 3 years.

 No, all course instructors do not have to use the same assessments.
 However, it is recommended.
 Using the same SLO assessment tools allows for a consistent evaluation of SLO achievement by students across teaching styles.
 If different instructors will be using different assessment methods, there should still be coordination of the efforts.
 The same SLOs should be assessed by all instructors.
 Data should be reviewed and discussed by all instructors of the same course.
 Plans for improvement can also be different for each section and instructor.
 But all the information -- assessments, data, discussion, and plans -- needs to be collated and entered into the online forms once for each course.